 Tolerances for plant and animal commodities are expressed in terms of the combined residues of sodium acifluorfen and the acid, methyl ester, and amino metabolites.
 It is recommended that livestock tolerances be revoked because there is no reasonable expectation of residues being transferred to livestock commodities via consumption of feed items derived from crops treated with sodium acifluorfen according to the current use directions.
-The residues of concern to be used for the assessment of drinking water exposure and risk are acifluorfen and acifluorfen amine.
-In this document, the term, "sodium acifluorfen", refers to the registered pesticide and the term, "acifluorfen", refers generically to sodium acifluorfen or to the acid acifluorfen metabolite.
+The residues of concern to be used for the assessment of drinking water exposure and dietary risk are acifluorfen and acifluorfen amine.
+Acifluorfen is also a metabolite/degradate of another herbicide, lactofen.